 My first semester was the most difficult one.
 Because of the visa processing time, I got to Auburn late and missed the orientation session.
-In addition there were other difficulties that an international student may face including cultural shock, language barrier, finances and making friends, which was the hardest part.
+In addition there were other difficulties international students face, including cultural shock, language barriers, finances and making friends, which was the hardest part.
 At the beginning, it was hard adapting to classmates who had a totally different culture and even talked another language.
 They also had their guards up, which is understandable.
 After a while, they turned out to become my best friends here, even better than those I have had in my home country.
-Later on, when my father passed away, I realized the true meaning of Auburn family.
+Later on, when my father passed away, I realized the true meaning of the Auburn Family.
 I was far away from my family and could not go back home to be in the funeral, but I had another family here in Auburn.
 All of the supervisors, staff and my classmates were there for me.
-I will never forget their support and help during this period and I can’t thank them enough for what they have done for me.
+I will never forget their support and help during this period, and I can’t thank them enough for what they have done for me.

 As a result, my experience at Auburn has not only provided me with the learning tools necessary for a professional career, but it also has given me a sense of personal gratification and the confidence to be anything I want to be.
 I’ve grown as a person and as a professional.